pconrad-webapps/sparkjava-pac4j-github-oauth-demo/README.md

 # sparkjava-pac4j-github-oauth-demo

-WORK IN PROGRESS: Minimal demo of SparkJava with Pac4J doing Github OAuth
+Minimal demo of SparkJava with Pac4J doing Github OAuth

 Also uses mustache templating and a bootstrap based UI.